 Reasons to invest

-All of our floating interest rate risk and foreign exchange currency risk have been hedged until the maturity of such debt instruments through a series of derivatives, improving the visibility on our future Adjusted Free Cash Flow and minimizing exposure to financial market fluctuations.
-Excluding short-term liabilities related to our vendor financing program, we face no debt maturities prior to March 2028 with a weighted average maturity of approximately 5.8 years at September 30, 2022.
-In addition, we also had full access to €555.0 million of undrawn commitments under our revolving credit facilities at September 30, 2022, with certain availabilities up to September 2026.
+Except for our vendor financing and mobile spectrum commitments, all of our floating interest rate and foreign exchange currency risks have been hedged until the maturity of such debt instruments through a series of derivatives, improving the visibility on our future Adjusted Free Cash Flow and minimizing exposure to financial market fluctuations.
+Excluding short-term liabilities related to our vendor financing program, we face no debt maturities prior to March 2028 with a weighted average maturity of approximately 5.3 years at March 31, 2023.
+Our weighted average cost of debt at March 31, 2023, including hedges, was approximately 3.1%, excluding commitment fees, leases, vendor financing and amounts related to mobile spectrum licenses.
+Finally, we also had full access to €555.0 million of undrawn commitments under our revolving credit facilities at March 31, 2023, with certain availabilities up to September 2026.

 As detailed during our September 2022 Capital Markets Day, our long-term consolidated ambition is to drive growth in both ARPU and our customer base, translating into healthy top line growth.
 Through increased digitization, we expect our operating costs to further decrease over time, boosting our Adjusted EBITDA.
 After the NetCo network build and upgrade, we expect a significantly lower CAPEX intensity across both our NetCo and Telenet businesses, translating into robust Adjusted Free Cash Flow growth and growth in our shareholder remuneration profile from our current policy as described below.